git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 Press the encoder to toggle between fast and slow value changes.

-* **Volume** - Enables volume/pan/Sends mode.
+* **VOLUME** - Enables volume/pan/Sends mode.
 Press again to toggle between volume, pan and send modes.
 The encoder changes the volume/pan/sends of the selected track.
 Keep the Erase button pressed and touch the encoder to set the parameter to its default value.
-* **Shift+Volume** - Toggles VU meter display.
+* **Shift+VOLUME** - Toggles VU meter display.
-* **Swing** - Enables position mode.
+* **SWING** - Enables position mode.
 The encoder changes the position of the play cursor in the arranger.
-* **Tempo** - Enables tempo mode.
+* **TEMPO/TUNE** - Enables tempo mode.
 Press again to toggle between fine tune and normal change.
 The encoder changes the tempo of the song.
-* **Plug-In** - Toggle the window (if any) of the selected device (if any).

 The buttons above the display have the following functions: